Omar-p/learning-notes/aws/aws.md

 - Eventual Consistent Read is half the price of Strong Consistent Read.
 - ![dynamodb-consistency](images/dynamodb/consistency-model.png)
   - strong read vs eventual read
+    - strong read always use the leader
+    - eventual read can use any replica - half the cost.
+- calculate of wcu / rcu
+  - calculate for one item -> x
+  - x \* number of items per second - > y
+  - wcu = y / 1kb
+  - rcu = y / 4kb
+  - eventual rcu = y / 4 / 2
 ## DynamoDB Indexes

 - Query is the most efficient operation in DDB